nextcloud/documentation/admin_manual/auth_ldap.rst

 ~~~~~~~~~~~~~~~~

 Host:
-  The hostname of the LDAP server.
+  The host name of the LDAP server.
 It can also be a ``ldaps://`` URI, for
   instance.

   * *Example: directory.my-company.com*

 Base DN:
   The base DN of LDAP, from where all users and groups can be reached.
-  Seperated Base DNs for users and groups can be set in the Advanced
+  Separated Base DNs for users and groups can be set in the Advanced
   tab.
 Nevertheless, this field is mandatory.

   * *Example: dc=my-company,dc=com*